Tino Chrupalla: Historical context

 In February 2020, in the run-up to the 75th anniversary of the bombing of Dresden, Chrupalla cast doubt on the figure of around 25,000 deaths determined by a commission of historians led by Rolf-Dieter Müller between 2004 and 2010.
 Citing reports from relatives who were eyewitnesses in Dresden in 1945, Chrupalla assumed the number to be around 100,000, Chrupalla told Der Spiegel.
-Rolf-Dieter Müller and historian Sven Felix Kellerhoff criticized these statements, which contradicted the commission's scientifically sound findings.
+Rolf-Dieter Müller and historian Sven Felix Kellerhoff criticised these statements, which contradicted the commission's scientifically sound findings.
 Chrupalla, they argued, was thus basing his calculations on figures derived from Joseph Goebbels' propaganda and postulated only by history falsifiers such as David Irving, the NPD, and other right-wing extremists.
 FDP politician Gerhart Baum, who had experienced the air raids on Dresden as a 12-year-old, vehemently contradicted Chrupalla and accused him and the AfD of abusing the victims' suffering for political purposes.

-In September 2021, Chrupalla demands that "German cultural heritage," including German poems and folk songs, should play a greater role in school lessons.
-When a ZDF children's reporter asked him what his favorite German poem was, he replied: "I'd have to think about that.
+In September 2021, Chrupalla said that "German cultural heritage," including German poems and folk songs, should play a greater role in school lessons.
+When a ZDF children's reporter asked him what his favourite German poem was, he replied: "I'd have to think about that.
 I can't think of one right now."
-When the children's reporter asked him if he could perhaps name a favorite poet, he finally chose Heinrich Heine.
+When the children's reporter asked him if he could perhaps name a favourite poet, he finally chose Heinrich Heine.
 The relevant excerpt from the interview was widely shared on social media.
-The RND described Chrupalla's behavior as "embarrassing silence" and said that he had been exposed.
+The RND described Chrupalla's behaviour as "embarrassing silence" and said that he had been exposed.

 In February 2023, Chrupalla laid a wreath in front of a memorial with Russian Ambassador Sergei Yuryevich Nechayev on the anniversary of the surrender of the Wehrmacht's 6th Army in the battle of Stalingrad, and the Russian Embassy wrote in a press release that on the occasion of the "destruction of the German fascist troops," Chrupalla, together with the ambassador, had commemorated "the soldiers of the Red Army, who fell in the fight against German Nazism," Chrupalla declared that he found the Russian Embassy's statement "unfortunate" from the AfD's "perspective."